mooffie/luacexplain/README.md

 Upvalues are printed with "^" in front (as in "^c").

-To understadd the pseduo-code --the meaning of "R()", "RK()" etc.-- you to know a tiny bit about the VM.
+To understadd the pseduo-code --the meaning of "R()", "RK()" etc.-- you need to know a tiny bit about the VM.
 You can find all the explanatory text you need in either of:

   - ["A No-Frills Introduction to Lua 5.1 VM Instructions"](https://docs.google.com/viewer?a=v&pid=sites&srcid=ZGVmYXVsdGRvbWFpbnxydWJibGVwaWxlc3xneDo2MTdkZDIxZTZjMWFmZmJi), by Kein-Hong Man.
     You need to read **just the first two or three pages**.
 It's good for any Lua,